Poster Submission Guidelines

 Your completed submission is verification that you have permission to present the data and information in the submission.
 If submitting via email, type the following statement: "In making this submission, I affirm that the presenters in this event have been authorized to present the content and data and that the correct authors have been credited for the work presented."

-IRB Approval Assurance (Required)
+Research Standards Assurance (Required)

 You affirm that by making this submission, that all procedures described in this presentation conformed to the internationally recognized standards set forth for research involving human or animal subjects